 Bayou La Batre is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 2,163 people and just one neighborhood, Bayou La Batre is the 209th largest community in Alabama.
 Much of the housing stock in Bayou La Batre was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Bayou La Batre economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Bayou La Batre, where the median household income is $40,000.00.

-Bayou La Batre is a blue-collar town, with 51.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bayou La Batre, you'll notice that it is more blue-collar than most other communities in America.
+51.96% of Bayou La Batre’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bayou La Batre is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Bayou La Batre who work in food service (16.25%), maintenance occupations (7.24%), and management occupations (6.52%).

 Bayou La Batre is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.